aluthra23/UMD-Scheduling-Chat-Bot/README.md

 ## Overview

 The UMD Scheduling Chatbot is an AI-powered assistant designed to help students at the University of Maryland find detailed information about courses and schedules.
-This project leverages OpenAI's GPT-4o model and a custom vector store built with FAISS to provide accurate and timely responses to user queries about UMD classes.
+This project leverages OpenAI's GPT-4o model and a custom vector store built with FAISS and Langchain to provide accurate and timely responses to user queries about UMD classes.
 For a live demo, visit the [UMD Scheduling Chat Bot](https://umd-chat-bot.streamlit.app/).

 [![Scheduling Chat Bot Demo](https://img.youtube.com/vi/KEKWtafWjeQ/0.jpg)](https://youtu.be/KEKWtafWjeQ)